dylandrop/nytimes-events/README.md

 # Nytimes::Events

-A Ruby wrapper for the NYTimes Events API.
+A Ruby wrapper for the NYTimes Event Listings API.

 ## Installation